britannio/in_app_review/in_app_review/README.md

 ![In-App Review IOS Demo](https://github.com/britannio/in_app_review/blob/master/in_app_review/screenshots/ios.png)

 # Description
 A Flutter plugin that lets you show a system review pop up where users can leave a review for your app without needing to leave it.
-Alternatively you can open your store listing via a deep link.
+Alternatively, you can open your store listing via a deep link.

-It uses the [In-App Review](https://developer.android.com/guide/playcore/in-app-review) API on Android and the [SKStoreReviewController](https://developer.apple.com/documentation/storekit/skstorereviewcontroller) on iOS/MacOS
+It uses the [In-App Review](https://developer.android.com/guide/playcore/in-app-review) API on Android and the [SKStoreReviewController](https://developer.apple.com/documentation/storekit/skstorereviewcontroller) on iOS/MacOS.

 # Usage